mediamonks/channels/packages/channels/README.md

 // play a sound
 channels.play('sound1');

-// or play it on a channel
+// play it on a channel
 channels.createChannel('background-music');
 channels.play('sound2', {channel: 'background-music'});

+// another way to play it on a channel const myChannel = channels.createChannel('ui-sounds');
+myChannel.play('sound2');

 // stop a sound
 const sound1 = channels.play('sound1');
 sound1.stop();

+// stop all sounds
+channels.stopAll();

-// stop all sounds, or only the ones on a channel channels.stopAll();
+// stop all sounds on a channel (2 different ways) channels.stopAll({channel: 'background-music'});
-channels.stopAll({channel: 'background-music'});
+myChannel.stopAll();

 // set main volume, or for a channel channels.setVolume(0.5);